If you know me, you know how much I enjoy the game and the business of baseball.

 I’m into baseball because of the excitement of the competition, the strategy, the fascinating history, and the leadership lessons that result from paying attention to both the game and the business.
-In fact we’ve created a workshop around it.

 Without diminishing the annual strategic planning process many organizations embark on at this time, I offer this strategy planning tip in the spirit of MLB and incremental adjustments.

 Carefully analyze your business to identify one aspect that, if taken away, makes it better short- or long-term.
 Next, identify one aspect that, if added or strengthened, helps your business now or in the long run.

 - Who is the weakest link on your team?
 Give that person the help they need.
 Fix or replace them.

 - What product or service do your customers not truly value?
 Improve it or drop it.